backcountryinfosec/Automation-Scripts/README.md

 ## reverseit_monitor.py
 Monitors Hybrid Analysis [feed](https://www.hybrid-analysis.com/feed?json) for uploaded items.
 Won't catch it all but gets a good sampling.
 Handy for some fun stats / monitoring in elastic.

+## ip_block.py
+Monitors kafka for IPs to block.
+Blocks IP and reports it as an indicator to MISP.